Engaging and booking a self-employed carer

 If someone is self-employed they do not have the rights and responsibilities of an employee or the rights and responsibilities of a worker.

-The following is true for a carer who is self-employed:
+The following is true for a carer who is self-employed, supported by www.gov.uk:

 • They generally set their own rates to get work